Ansatz

 Parameters:

-• n_qubits (int) – Number of qubits in the quantum circuit
+• nqubits (int) – Number of qubits in the quantum circuit

-• excitation (list) – Iterable of orbitals involved in the excitation; must have an even number of elements.
+• excitation (Sequence[int]) – Orbitals involved in the excitation; must have an even number of elements.
 E.g. [0, 1, 2, 3] represents the excitation of electrons in orbitals (0, 1) to (2, 3)

-• theta (float) – UCC parameter.
+• theta (float, optional) – UCC parameter.
 Defaults to 0.0

 Returns: